sonalsharma5990/CourseProject/README.md

    3) For impact value, we calculated the average of lagged x coefficients as mentioned in the paper.
 If the impact was positive, we interpreted as +1 and negative value as -1.
-As we were only intreseted in most significant topic and words we didn't get a result with 0 impact.
+As we were only interested in most significant topic and words we didn't get a result with 0 impact.
 We used 1 - p value as significance score.

    4) In order to select Top words for causal analysis, the paper discusses using